Last Updated on May 31, 2022 by Bilingual Kidspot

 Sing Songs when Having a Bath

-This is a great opportunity to learn body parts.
+This is a great opportunity for kids to learn vocabulary related to body parts.
 You can ask your child to name each of the parts of their body, not just the easy ones eg. Leg, arm, eyes, nose etc. also teach them the parts of the leg eg. Calf, knee, thigh etc. We like to make a song out of it, pointing to their body parts as we say them.
 If you repeat it enough they will eventually start to repeat and use the words.

 Introduce Vocabulary while Walking to School or the Nursery